sensu/sensu/README.md

 ## Documentation

-Please refer to our [online documentation][3] for details on configuring and operating Sensu.
+Please refer to the [online documentation][3] for details on configuring and operating Sensu.

 ## Getting Help

-If you have questions not covered by the documentation, our community is here to help.
+If you have questions not covered by the documentation, the Sensu community is here to help.
 Please check out our [chat][4] on Freenode IRC, or the [sensu-users][5] discussion list.

-Commercial support is also available through our Sensu Enterprise offering.
+Commercial support is also available.
 See the [support section of our website][6] for more detail.

 ## Contributing

-Please see our [notes on contributing][7].
+Please observe these [guidelines on contributing][7].

 ## License